jmuehlig/perf-cpp/docs/sampling.md

 ---

 ## Trigger
-A trigger event determines *when* the CPU captures a sample.
-When the event reaches a threshold, the CPU records a sample:
+A trigger event determines *when* the CPU captures a sample: every time the event counter reaches the configured threshold, the CPU records one sample.

 ```cpp
 sampler.trigger("cycles");
 ```

-Multiple triggers can be specified — a sample is captured when any of them fires:
+Multiple triggers can be specified; a sample is captured when any of them fires:

 ```cpp
 sampler.trigger(std::vector<std::vector<std::string>>{{"cycles"}, {"instructions"}});
 ```

-### Notes for specific CPUs
+### Notes for Specific CPUs
 Intel CPUs allow almost every event as a trigger.
 AMD systems are more restricted: typically only `cycles` and IBS events (`ibs_fetch`, `ibs_op`) are supported.

 > [!TIP]
-> For memory sampling and vendor-specific configuration, see [Specific Notes for different CPU Vendors](#specific-notes-for-different-cpu-vendors).
+> For memory sampling and vendor-specific configuration, see [Specific Notes for Different CPU Vendors](#specific-notes-for-different-cpu-vendors).

 ### Typed Triggers
 In addition to string-based event names, *perf-cpp* provides typed trigger classes that handle vendor detection, event resolution, and hardware-specific configuration automatically.